BasemElbarashy/CDL/README.md

 -----------------------------------
 `src/`       - source files

-`dataset/`   - dataset divided into three groups (Group_A: 25 small datasets, Group_B: 5 small datasets,Group_C: 2 small datasets)
+`dataset/`   - three groups of small datasets (Group_A: 25 datasets, Group_B: 5 datasets,Group_C: 2 datasets).
+The first line in Group_A.dat contains the number of the small dataset in the file (must be 0).
+The next line contains the number of training sequences followed by the training seqences.
+The next line conatins number of testing sequences followed by the testing sequences.

 `experiments/`
-* 3 outputFiles: contain MGICDs learned in each group of datasets and some statistics about training
+* 3 outputFiles: contain MGICDs learned in each group of datasets and some details about training
-* 32 animation files that explain how MGICD solve the test questions, they can be shown by running `animate.py` but need first to to change the directory of the animation file in the first line. you can also change the animation speed by changing the value of nodeTime.
-Tested on Python 3
+* 32 animation files that explain how MGICD solve the test questions, they can be shown by running `animate.py` but you need first to change the directory of the animation file in the first line in `animate.py`.
+You can also change the animation speed by changing the value of nodeTime (Tested on Python 3).
-* Most of CDs in the outputFiles can be displayed by `visualizeCD.py`, but it need first to be copied in CD.dat
+* Most of PCDs in the outputFiles can be displayed by `visualizeCD.py`, but it need first to be copied in CD.dat

 Installation on Linux